Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-Some will also come with outreach tools you can use on social media, turning passerbys on Twitter and Facebook into your next customer.
+Some will also come with outreach tools you can use on social media, turning passersbys on Twitter and Facebook into your next customer.

-Start with your customer-focused goals, and work backwards from there to figure out which CRM software is going to really help your teams stay on top of every relationship.
+Start with your customer-focused goals, and work backward from there to figure out which CRM software is going to really help your teams stay on top of every relationship.